 from a commercial program, physician, or nutritionist- a professional like myself.

 were to restrict foods (things like cookies, chips, French fries, and soda), limit the amount of food they ate, and count calories.

 Most of them continue to eat a lower calorie, lower fat diet,

-eating out at restaurants on average only 2-1/2 meals per week and eat less than one meal per week at a a fast-food restaurant.
+eating out at restaurants on average only 2-1/2 meals per week and eating less than one meal per week at a fast-food restaurant.

 Seventy-eight percent eat breakfast